ZILtoid1991/pixelperfectengine/docs/manual_new.md

 # Sprites

-Sprites are fully independently movable and transformable objects on the screen.
+Sprites are fully independently movable and transformable 2D objects on the screen.
+One or more sprites can be used to build up a game object that is freely movable.
+In the engine, sprites are so-called pseudoquads, and come with their own caveats in case of some transformatons.

 ## Spritesheets